-Conservatory arrest of ships flying the flag of a Contracting State, is only allowed for maritime claims as defined in the Convention.
-Ships flying the flag of a Non-Contracting State may be arrested for any type of claim.
+In case the 1952 Brussels Arrest Convention is applicable arrest of a ship is only allowed for maritime claims as defined in the Convention.
+If Dutch law applies a ship may be arrested for any type of claim.

-6. Can you arrest a ship irrespective of her flag?
+6. Can you arrest a ship irrespectively of her flag?